-Students receiving a grade of "C" or below may repeat an NICC course.
-The credit and grade point for the highest grade earned (one grade only) will be used in calculating the student's GPA.
-The lower grade will be changed to an "R" and will not be used to calculate the GPA.
-The same course may only be repeated once to qualify for financial aid coverage.
-Additional repeats are the financial obligation of the student.
+Students receiving a grade of "C" or better may repeat an NICC course one time for Title IV funding as long as they are receiving credit for the course.
+The grade for the highest grade earned (one grade only) will be used in calculating the student's CGPA, all credits will be used for calculating completion ratio.
+The lower grade will be changed to a retake "R".
+There is no regulatory limit on the number of times that a student may be paid under Title IV to retake a failed course that is needed for program completion.